 - 1. To make students understand the nature of United States Legal & Tax Systems. - 2.
-To make students understand the nuances of United States corporate taxation and its computation. - 3.
-To apprise the students about the provisions of United States Partnership taxation and various international taxation services in United States. - 4.
-To expose the students to Power BI and Share point. - 5.
+To make students understand the nuances of United States corporate taxation incomes & expenses. - 3.
+To make students understand the nuances of corporate taxation Asset, cost recovery and tax liability. - 4.
+To apprise the students about the provisions of United States Partnership taxation and various international taxation services in United States. - 5.
 To appraise the students on the leading practical application oriented case studies.

-Unit 1: Common Topics:
+Unit I: Common Topics: